-The best joint supplements for dogs, like Joint Aid for Dogs, should provide enough support for your dog's overall movement as well as the joints and will usually contain glucosamine for dogs as well as some natural anti-inflammatory support.
-These joint supplements can be a good way of supporting your dog’s joints alongside a healthy lifestyle and any medical care they may be receiving from your vet.
+The best joint supplements, like Joint Aid for Dogs, should support your dog's overall movement as well as the joints.
+They will usually contain glucosamine for dogs as well as chondroitin or hyaluronic acid and some natural anti-inflammatory support.
+These supplements can support your dog’s joints alongside a healthy lifestyle and any care they are getting from your vet.

 How Many Ingredients Are in the Best Dog Joint Supplements?

 Not all supplements are equal.
 A proper range of nutrients as well as some key active ingredients is what separates the best joint supplements from other simpler supplements.
 Unfortunately many of the more well known supplement brands claim to offer complete support for your dog but only include a handful of actives in their formulations - 7 or 8 at best.
 By comparison, Joint Aid for Dogs includes 22 high quality active ingredients all specifically chosen for the role they play in supporting your dog's joints and muscles.

 Should I Use a Different Joint Supplement for My Senior Dog or My Puppy?